-Largest bird inhabiting Australia (5.7 ft., 110-120 lb.).
+Largest bird inhabiting Australia (5.7 ft, 110-120 lb).
 Flightless; wings are only 1/10th the length of its body.
 Brown in color; after molting, new feathers may appear nearly black, fading to pale brown with age.
 Bases of feathers are white.
-Each feather has two shafts, with barbs so widely spaced that they do not interlock to form firm vane as in most birds; they form a loose, hair-like body covering.
+Each feather has two shafts, with barbs so widely spaced that they do not interlock to form a firm vane as in most birds; they form a loose, hair-like body covering.
 Feathers growing near base of spine differ from those covering rest of bird; they have longer barbs and are set wide apart, giving appearance of a mop-like tail.
 Skin on head and neck often free of feathers and has a bluish tinge.
 Intensity of this color varies according to: (1) season of year; (2) changes in surroundings; and (3) behavior of nearby birds.
 Sexes are similar in plumage except for period prior to egg laying when female's head and neck are covered with black feathers.
 Weight of a female is 90 pounds.
 They have 3 toes; the underside of each toe is flattened with a broad pad.
-Two main calls: a gutteral grunt and a throbbing drum.
+Two main calls: a guttural grunt and a throbbing drum.

 GEOGRAPHICAL RANGE AND HABITAT: